Public lands are under attack.

 The idea that America’s national forests, wildlife refuges, parks, and public lands belong to all Americans is one of our nation’s proudest and most sacred traditions.
 But this powerful ideal, championed by President Theodore Roosevelt and defended by generations of Western leaders who have followed, is under attack.

-In eleven Western states and in Congress, a coalition of special interest groups and politicians are lobbying state governments to seize America’s public lands.
+In Western states and in Congress, a coalition of special interest groups and politicians are lobbying politicians to dispose of America’s public lands into state and private hands.

 The costs and impacts of these proposals are clear and devastating for our lands, for our states, and for our nation.